dlcs/protagonist/docs/rfcs/008-more-access-control-oidc-oauth.md

 Any secrets can be stored in the `roleprovider.credentials` column, e.g. `{"clientId": "xxx", "clientSecret": "yyy"}`

 _Note: The above values are based on Auth0 implementation, we may need to store different values for alternative identity providers.
 For example, rather than `domain` only we may need specific routes (e.g. routes for `login`, `logout`, `token` etc)_

+##### RBAC

+Rather than using a specific claim and mapping it to a DLCS specific role, and alternative that could be extended in the future is the use of RBAC in the IAM implementation being used and for the DLCS roles to be returned.

+The above suggested configuration might still stand without mappings as the roles coming down would be use as-is.

 ## DLCS Session